Early history of video games

 The history of video games spans a period of time between the invention of the first electronic games and today, covering many inventions and developments.
 Video gaming reached mainstream popularity in the early 1970s, when arcade video games, gaming consoles and personal computer games were introduced to the general public.
 Since then, video gaming has become a popular form of entertainment and a part of modern culture in most parts of the world.
 The early history of video games, therefore, covers the period of time between the first interactive electronic game with an electronic display in 1947, the first true video games in the early 1950s, and the rise of early personal computer and arcade video games in the 1970s, followed by Pong and the beginning of the first generation of video game consoles with the Magnavox Odyssey in 1972.
 During this time there was a wide range of devices and inventions corresponding with large advances in computing technology, and the actual first video game is dependent on the definition of "video game" used.

 Following the 1947 invention of the cathode-ray tube amusement device—the earliest known interactive electronic game as well as the first to use an electronic display—the first true video games were created in the early 1950s.
-Initially created as technology demonstrations, such as the Bertie the Brain and Nimrod computers in 1950 and 1951, video games also became the purview of academic research.
+Initially created as technology demonstrations, such as the Bertie the Brain and Nimrod computers in 1950 and 1951 and a bouncing ball program in 1951, video games also became the purview of academic research.
 A series of games, generally simulating real-world board games, were created at various research institutions to explore programming, human–computer interaction, and computer algorithms.
 These include Sandy Douglas' OXO, Christopher Strachey's Checkers, and Stanley Gill's Sheep and Gates (all 1952), the first software-based games to incorporate a cathode-ray tube display, and several chess and checkers programs.